TimoWess/Track-a-Tune/README.md

 ABOUT
 =====
-This is a macOS port of [dlrudie/Snip](https://github.com/dlrudie/Snip) written in Swift.
+Track-a-Tune tries to bring the functionality of [dlrudie/Snip](https://github.com/dlrudie/Snip) to mac OS using Swift.
 This program will generate a text file in your documents folder containing the currently playing song on spotify in a format of your choosing.

 It currently only supports the [Spotify](https://www.spotify.com/) API.